fffonion/lua-resty-acme/README.md

   enabled_challenge_handlers = { 'http-01' },
   -- time to wait before signaling ACME server to validate in seconds challenge_start_delay = 0,
+  -- if true, the request to nginx waits until the cert has been generated and it is used right away blocking = false,
 }
 ```